-When it comes to circuit breakers, the first thing that should come to your mind is circuit protection.
+Although there are many types of breakers, the main three we will go over are standard, high-amp, and blade.
 These automatic electrical switches are put in place in order to protect a circuit from excess current.
-A circuit breaker knows to spring into action when it detects a fault, and does this by interrupting current flow.
-Without these handy devices, the chances of fires or other electrical issues would skyrocket!
+A circuit breaker detects a fault and interrupts the current flow.
 A circuit breaker functions a lot like a fuse (see “What Is A Fuse?” for more info) except instead of needing to be replaced after a circuit interruption, a circuit breaker can be used time and time again.
-Basically, there is a piece of metal in the breaker.
-When this piece of metal is heated to extreme temperatures, this causes the breaker to “trip.”
-When the piece of metal in the circuit breaker cools down, it can be reset again.
+A breaker gets “tripped” when it is heated to extreme temperatures and the metal inside separates from its contact point.
+The circuit is reset when the metal cools down.
 This is how a breaker is built to last longer than a normal fuse.
+There are three ways that a circuit breaker will be reset to keep protecting and going strong!

 These functions include: